-For companions of participants in the Kyoto Symposium, we prepare an attractive local tour for experiencing Japanese cultures and visiting representative tourist spots in Kyoto.
+For companions of participants in the Kyoto Symposium, we have prepared an attractive local tour for experiencing Japanese cultures and visiting representative tourist spots in Kyoto.
 You will surely find the charm of Kyoto.
 We are looking forward to your participation in this tour.

 It has been more than 1,200 years since it was built in the current location, the east of Kyoto, and was registered on the UNESCO World Heritage List as one of the cultural assets of Kyoto in 1994.
 It has been known as a pilgrimage site called “Kannon Reijo.”
-The main building is supported by 13-m pillars from the sides of the mountain, so you can look down and see the view of Kyoto city.
-Further, the Otowa waterfall in this temple is known as a spiritual spot, which brings you good luck in terms of career, love, and life longevity.
-This is why many people have been visiting this temple since years.
+The main building is supported by 13-meter pillars from the sides of a mountain, so you can look down and view Kyoto city.
+Further, the Otowa waterfall in this temple is known as a spiritual spot that brings you good luck in terms of career, love, and longevity.
+This is why many people have been visiting this temple for years.